 What are the levels and qualifications for licensure?

-Three credentials are offered by the Board – Licensed Alcoholism and Drug Abuse Counselor (LADAC), Licensed Associate Alcoholism and Drug Abuse Counselor (LAADAC), and Certified Alcoholism and Drug Abuse Technician (CADAT).
-The application process is the same for all credentials with the primary difference being based upon academic background.
+Two credentials are offered by the Board – Licensed Alcoholism and Drug Abuse Counselor (LADAC) and Licensed Associate Alcoholism and Drug Abuse Counselor (LAADAC).
+The application process is the same for both credentials with the primary difference being based upon academic background.
 For a listing of specific requirements, please review the tab on the home page.

 Is there any reciprocity with other states or other boards within Arkansas?

-No reciprocity agreement exists with any other credentialing body, in-state or out-of-state.
-However, applicants who hold credentials from other recognized boards with similar requirements may qualify for credentials offered by the BEADAC without additional requirements being necessary.
+Applicants who hold credentials from other recognized boards with similar requirements may qualify for credentials offered by the SBEADAC without additional requirements being necessary.
 Each application will be reviewed on a case-by-case basis.